 Even with these types of measures in place, disputes can still arise – and threaten both employers and employees alike.

-- Intellectual Property & Trade Secrets – Employers have a vested interest in protecting their most critical assets, including their intellectual property.
+- Intellectual Property and Trade Secrets – Employers have a vested interest in protecting their most critical assets, including their intellectual property.
 Likewise, employees have the right to protect creations of the mind that are solely and truly theirs.
 While non-competes, work-for-hire agreements, and other employment agreements can help reduce exposure to disputes over the misuse or misappropriation of intellectual property, and provide options for recourse and remedy, many focus on general disagreements over whether or not those assets were developed during work or “off hours,” involved the use of an employer’s resources, or are in the same or similar field.

 - Misappropriation of Trade Secrets – Employers can take action when an employee dishonestly or wrongfully obtains, misuses, or provides others with trade secrets and confidential information that hold value for competitors who do not use them.
 Plaintiffs must meet several requirements, including having taken reasonable measures to protect them, in order to have a valid misappropriation claim under the Texas Uniform Trade Secrets Act (TUTSA) and benefit from injunctive relief and possible damages.